-X is a corporation of the State, which elected to be treated as a Subchapter S corporation effective D1.
-T1, T2, and T3, shareholders of X, elected to be treated as Qualified Subchapter S Trusts ("QSSTs") effective D1.
-However, the trustee of T1, T2, and T3 failed to make the requisite trust income distributions for the first taxable year since the QSST elections became effective.
-As a result, X's S election was terminated as of D2.
-The trustee of T1, T2, and T3 made the trust income distributions at issue on D3.
+X is a corporation formed under the laws of the State, which elected to be treated as a Subchapter S corporation effective D1.
+T1 through T7, shareholders of X, elected to be treated as Qualified Subchapter S Trusts ("QSSTs") effective D2.
+During Y, the trustees of T1 through T7 failed to make the requisite trust income distributions.
+As a result, X's S election terminated as of D3.

-X represents that the failure of timely making the requisite trust income distributions was not motivated by tax avoidance or retroactive tax planning.
+X represents that the failure of timely making the requisite trust income distributions was not purposeful.
 Further, X and its shareholders agree to make any adjustments consistent with the treatment of X as an S corporation as may be required by the Secretary with respect to the period specified by §1362(f) of the Code.